The Ottobock Greifer is the strongest upper-limb terminal device on the market, making it ideal for heavy-duty manual work.

 The following video provides a walkthrough of some of the Greifer’s basic functions:

-But this next video shows the true nature of the Greifer.
+This next video shows the true nature of the Greifer.
 If you’re short on time and want to see the heavy-duty action, skip to the 4:22 mark:

 Ottobock Greifer Key Features